-Operating your engine when the oil level is above the "H" mark could cause your crankshaft to dip into the oil.
+Operating your engine when the oil level is the in warning triangle area (Position "B") above cross-hatched section (Position "A") could cause your crankshaft to dip into the oil.
 The air bubbles created from the crankshaft dipping into the oil reduces the oils lubricating characteristics and could result in the loss of power.